YyzHarry/Dynamic_Webpage/README.md

 __Update__: We add ___Python___ files to real-timely scrape AQI data from _Moji_.

 ## Database
 The database I use is MySQL.
 It's easy and free to establish your databases through MySQL.

+__Update__: We also add ___SQLite___ for images and AQI matching.
+MySQL and SQLite can be converted depend on needs.

 ## Usage
 * Run your __xx.sql__ file to establish your databases.
 Notice that you should first add your contents into your databases/tables.